Jwan622/grad_school_math/grad_school_math/stats_and_prob_course/chap9/notes.md

 is the fused smaller than the non-fused for the std deviation?
 Notice degrees of freedom for each sample is 1 less the n size for each sample.
 We need both to calculate the f statistic.

 To compute the F stat, it seems like we need to square both sample std deviations and then divide them by each other.

+# F-Distribution for Comparing Variances

+The F-distribution is used when comparing sample variances to draw conclusions about the population variances.
+This comes into play, for example, when you want to compare the variability of two processes or treatments.

+- The F-distribution is asymmetric and only defined for positive values because variances are always positive.
+- It is based on the ratio of two scaled chi-squared distributions, where each chi-squared value is divided by its degrees of freedom, resulting in a statistic that follows the F-distribution.

+For instance, if you have two manufacturing machines and you want to know if they produce parts with the same variability in weights, you could use an F-test to compare the variances of the weights from each machine.
+A significant result would suggest that one machine is producing parts that are more or less variable in weight than the other.

+The formula for the F-statistic is \( F = \frac{S1^2 / \sigma1^2}{S2^2 / \sigma2^2} \), where \( S1^2 \) and \( S2^2 \) are the sample variances, and \( \sigma1^2 \) and \( \sigma2^2 \) are the population variances.
+The hypothesis test involves comparing the calculated F-statistic to a critical value from the F-distribution, considering the degrees of freedom for each variance.

+In essence:

+- The F-distribution is used in the context of an F-test to compare two sample variances and infer whether the underlying population variances differ.